-Global data suggests that your overall marketing budget should be 7-8% of your recruitment agency’s gross profit (although obviously this can vary greatly depending on the size, marketing position and future plans of the business).
+Global data suggests that your overall marketing budget should be 7-8% of your recruitment agency’s gross profit.
+Obviously, this can vary greatly depending on the size, marketing position and future plans of the business.

-Once you have worked out your overall marketing budget, you should be able to work backwards and figure out how much you should pay your marketing person.
+Once you have worked out your overall marketing budget, you should be able to work backwards and figure out how much you should pay your new marketing hire.